finnigar/finnigar/README.md

      * Scroll down until you see a box that is labelled with the heading "GitHub Pages".
      * Click on the drop-down menu under the heading "Source".
 You should see something like the image below: ![githubpages](https://user-images.githubusercontent.com/57049086/67643841-acb32200-f8e9-11e9-9be5-f0b962fa240b.JPG)
      * Select the first option from this list (the one that says master branch).
 This is the option you want to enable GitHub Pages correctly.
+     * Your résumé will now be published on GitHub Pages!
+       * **Note that it will take a few minutes for the page to be ready.**
+       * **You will see a link appear.
+This is where your résumé will be on GitHub Pages.
+       * **If by clicking on the link you get an "Error 404 Site Not Found," it usually means that the site is not quite ready yet (even if GitHub _says_ the site has been published, it still may take a couple more minutes for the site to fully initialize)
+       * **Wait a few minutes, and your site should be active.
+       * ** Click on the link, and view your page live on GitHub Pages!

+  Congratulations!
+You have successfully hosted your résumé on GitHub Pages.
+Now that is is live, you can do things to personalize the site and make it your own.
+One of these ways is by setting the theme.
+You can do so by following the instructions below:

+ 4. **(Optional Step) Using a Jekyll Theme to Set the Theme of your GitHub Pages Webpage
+      * This step is optional.
+If you are fine with the default theme, feel free to skip this step.
+      * However, there are many interesting themes that GitHub allows you to use by incorporating something known as Jekyll into their site.
+      * **You do not need to know anything about Jekyll to do this step.
+      * If you would like to change the theme, go to